zzzprojects/learn-orm/tutorials/visual-studio-code/intellisense.md

 # IntelliSense

-**IntelliSense** is a general term for a variety of code editing features including code completion, parameter info, quick info, and member lists.
+**IntelliSense** is a general term for various code editing features including code completion, parameter info, quick info, and member lists.

  - IntelliSense features are sometimes called by other names such as **code completion**, **content assist**, and **code hinting**.
  - Visual Studio Code IntelliSense is provided for C#, JavaScript, TypeScript, JSON, HTML, CSS, SCSS, and Less out of the box.